Ananya-Joshi/Outshines-Documentation/README.md

 This repository contains documents relevant to generating Outshines outlier detection scores.

-We also include a copy of the HTML files that were used in the expert evaluation surveys.
+We also include a copy of the HTML files that were used in the expert evaluation surveys *as well as their raw rankings and explanations* in the survey folder.

 Note that TODS has not been updated at the time of this commit to work on Python3.10.
 Please install [TODS](https://github.com/datamllab/tods) locally.